Donor sperm

 What is the quarantine period for donor sperm?

 All sperm donors are tested for infectious diseases before donations commence.
-It is compulsory that the donated sperm from a known donor is stored for a quarantine period of three months before release for use by the recipient.
+The donated sperm from a known donor must be stored for a quarantine period of three months before release for use by the recipient.

 At the end of the quarantine period, all sperm donors are rechecked for the following transmissible viruses: